Health Insurance for 18-Year-Olds (2026 Plan Year)

 Unhealthy or Chronic Illness

-For individuals with chronic illnesses or who generally suffer from bad health, a plan with a higher premium and lower deductible may be best.
+For individuals with chronic illnesses or who suffer from bad health, a plan with a higher premium and lower deductible may be best.
 HMO plans are suitable for individuals comfortable with a limited network, while a PPO plan may be best for those who need specialist care and often need out-of-network coverage.

 Bottom Line

-Average Cost of Health Insurance for 18-Year-Olds:FAQs
+Average Cost of Health Insurance for 18-Year-Olds:FAQ

-What's the Cheapest Health Insurance for an 18-Year-Old?
+What's the cheapest health insurance for an 18-year-old?

-How Do I Qualify for Insurance at 18?
+How do I qualify for insurance at 18?

-What's the Difference Between HMO and PPO Plans for 18-Year-Olds?
+What's the difference between HMO and PPO plans for 18-year-olds?

 How We Calculated the Average Cost of Health Insurance for 18-Year-Olds